-Please do not attempt to open your Bedrock SMxx yourself, as there are no user-serviceable parts inside.
-If you do see a legitimate need to open the device yourself, please contact war-ranty@bedrock-audio first, so we can discuss preserving your warranty rights.
-Please be aware that the product is protected by tamper-proof seals.
+Please do not attempt to open your Bedrock AM100 yourself, as there are no user-service-able parts inside.
+If you do see a legitimate need to open the device yourself, please contact warranty@bedrock-audio first, so we can discuss preserving your warranty rights.
+Please be aware that the product is protected by external and internal tamper-proof seals.